zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 550 Econometrics I/Econometrics VIII - Convergence in Distribution, CLT and Asymptotic Distributions.md

 ## Convergence in Distribution

-Convergence in Distribution is a second type of convergence.
 Convergence in probability describes, loosely, a density collapsing to a spike over a point.
 Convergence in distribution describes a density coverging to another density.
 This will be useful for us to talk about the asymptotic distribution of sample statistics.
 After all, we know that the sample mean is converging to a spike.
 But how long will it take to get there?
 And what will it look like on the way?

 ### Definition